-So why aren’t you making jersey garments?
+Why aren’t you making jersey garments?
 Are you wanting to know how to sew stretchy fabric on a sewing machine?
 Here are some of my top tips for sewing stretchy fabric and tips for sewing knits to get you started.

 1. You don’t need a Serger or Overlocker

 A normal sewing machine is perfectly adequate when starting sewing knit fabrics.
 You are just better off using a stretch or ballpoint needle rather than a standard needle.
 Stretch needles are blunter than a standard needle so as not to put holes and ladders in the knitted fabric.